uhm-dsglr/ling619-s2019/README.md

 2. Lessons from [Software Carpentry](https://software-carpentry.org/lessons/)

 ## Course requirements
 Students are required to participate in the 8 meetings listed above and will be asked to be a facilitator for at least one of these meetings.
 In addition, students are required to *either* participate in 4 LAE lab workshops throughout the semester *or* demonstrate equivilent  progress on a project that relates to this course.
+Students are also required to complete a final project.

 ### Final project
 Students in the course will be required to create a GitHub repository that contains: